Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization: Algorithms

-Figure~\ref{fig:algorithms}b presents a representative example of the energy evolution with running time for the algorithms considered in this work.
-In this case, PA initially attains lower-energy approximate solutions, whereas only GA eventually reaches the exact MEC.
-While this example provides a preliminary indication of a potential advantage of GA, it remains anecdotal; in the remainder of this work we examine this observation systematically through a detailed comparative analysis.
+Fig.~\ref{fig:algorithms}(b) presents representative examples of the energy evolution with running time for the algorithms considered in this work.
+In this case, PA initially attains lower-energy approximate solutions, whereas only GA eventually reaches the exact minimum energy configuration (MEC) (the details on how the MEC is found are reported in the Materials and Methods section).
+While this example provides a preliminary indication of a potential advantage of GA, it remains anecdotal; in the remainder, we examine this observation systematically through a detailed comparative analysis.